SEEK! Study, Experience, Explore, Know

 Through the lens of our Signature co-curricular programs, Kaleidoscope & STEAM2, our overnight school trips allow our 4th-8th graders to take a deep dive into a unique course of study that not only bonds them but also pushes themselves outside of their comfort zones while learning about the world around them.
 Students build lasting friendships, cultivate a sense of perseverance and wonder, and often surprise themselves with what they’re capable of.

-Over the years our students have explored Catalina Island, backpacked in the Sierras, navigated the urban landscape of downtown Los Angeles, ziplined over vineyards on the Central Coast, hiked on glaciers in Iceland, and will now add Alaska to the list!
+Over the years our students have explored Catalina Island, backpacked in the Sierras, navigated the urban landscape of downtown Los Angeles, ziplined over vineyards on the Central Coast, hiked on glaciers in Iceland, toured Denali National Park in Alaska, and we will now return to Costa Rica!
 We also ensure that students are taking advantage of all of the beauty and adventure in our own backyard by enjoying full-day field trips to explore Santa Barbara County, such as kayaking at Refugio Beach, hiking in our local mountains, and checking out local museums, and more.

 Grade Level Overnight Experiences